Ocypode: Taxonomy

 The genus Ocypode was first established by the German entomologist Friedrich Weber in 1795, using the type species Cancer ceratophthalmus described by the German naturalist Peter Simon Pallas in 1772.
+The genus name comes from Ancient Greek ὠκύς (okús), meaning "swift", and πούς (poús), meaning "foot", and thus, "swift foot".

 Ocypode was previously the only genus classified under the ghost crab subfamily Ocypodinae until 2013, when Katsushi Sakai and Michael Türkay reclassified the gulf ghost crab into a separate genus, Hoplocypode.
 It belongs to the family Ocypodidae.
 Ghost crabs of the genus Hoplocypode can be distinguished from those in Ocypode by examining their gonopods.
 In the former, the first gonopod has a complex hoof-shaped tip, while in the latter they are simple and curved.

 Description

 Ocypode ghost crabs have deep box-like bodies.
 The regions on the carapace are usually not clearly defined.
 They have thick and elongated eyestalks with the cornea occupying most of the lower portion.
-The eyestalks are also tipped with horn-like projections (styles) in seven species (Ocypode brevicornis, O. ceratophthalma, O. gaudichaudii, O. macrocera, O. mortoni, O. rotundata, and O. saratan).
-Though these may be shorter or even absent altogether in juvenile specimens.
-While in O. cursor the eyestalks are tipped with a tuft of bristles (setae).
+The eyestalks are also tipped with horn-like projections (styles) in seven species (Ocypode brevicornis, O. ceratophthalma, O. gaudichaudii, O. macrocera, O. mortoni, O. rotundata, and O. saratan), though these may be shorter or even absent altogether in juvenile specimens.
+In O. cursor the eyestalks are tipped with a tuft of bristles (setae).
 The eyestalks are held vertically when the crab is active.
 Most species have pale-colored bodies that blend in well with the sand, though they are capable of gradually changing body coloration to match their environment and the time of day.

 The claw-bearing legs (chelipeds) of both sexes are unequal in size, with one much larger than the other.
 The palm of the claws also possess stridulating (sound-producing) ridges which they use for communication.
 These ridges are also important morphological characters useful for identifying species.
 The chelipeds are shorter than the walking legs.
 The last pair of walking legs (pereiopods) is also usually shorter and thinner than the other pairs of walking legs.
 A cavity, with edges fringed by long setae are also found in between the bases of the second and third walking legs.